 - 1. Different media carry with them different degrees of credibility.
 In what type of publication does your report appear? - 2.
 Is the author of the report given?
 Who is it?
 Is it an individual or an organization? - 3.
 If an organization has produced the report, what is the mission of the organization?
 If an individual has produced the report, what credentials or affiliations does he/she have? - 4.
 Does the report attempt to persuade, advocate or inform?
 Explain. - 5.
 What information was used to prepare the report?
 Circle those that were used and add others if necessary.
-Some possibilities include - observation of actual occurrences - consultation with experts - discussion with non-experts - reports in scientific journals - reports or findings from a particular organization (scientific or other) - sources are not stated in article - 6.
-Is this information properly referenced so that you could check it out if you wanted to?
+Some possibilities include: - observation of actual occurrences - consultation with experts - discussion with non-experts - reports in scientific journals - reports or findings from a particular organization (scientific or other) - sources are not stated in article https://learnforests.org/sites/default/files/EvaluationofMediaCoverageofanEnvironmentalIssue_0.pdf.